Data Visualization Guide

 Final information architectrure

-3. Validation & Refinement
+4. Validation & Refinement

 The Solution

-Accessibility was embedded from the start, not added later.
+Accessibility was embedded from the start.

 The guide outlined concrete principles for accessible data visualization: